ash-project/ash/documentation/topics/actions.md

 end
 ```

-The benefit of using basic actions instead of defining normal functions:
+The benefit of using generic actions instead of defining normal functions:
 - They can be used with api extensions
 - They support Ash authorization patterns (i.e policies)
 - They be included in the code interface of a resource